UpDownBoy111/AS91896/README.md

 Download and unzip the folder
 Open the internal folder
 Run main.py to start the code
-Run the lastest code for working functionality, older for progress
+Run the latest code for working functionality, older for progress
+Latest Python version needed with ability to run code such as Visual Studio Code